delb-xml/delb-py/README.rst

 Development status
 ------------------

-This project is currently developed as proof-of-concept.
-If you happen to depend on it, please notify me to consider this in future.

 You're invited to submit tests that reflect desired use cases or are merely of theoretical nature.
 Of course, any kind of proposals for or implementations of improvements are welcome as well.